teamniteo/handbook/2_Operations/how-we-work.md

 We work in 2-week Scrum Sprints described in detail in the [work process](work-process.md) document.

 Project and task management is currently done with [GitHub and ZenHub](/2_Operations/apps.md).
-Support handles tickets through Intercom.
+Support handles tickets through Help Scout.

 We track cash flow with [Xero](https://www.xero.com/).
 Finance reports are published to [niteoweb/finances](https://github.com/niteoweb/finances) on a monthly basis and are viewable to all full-time team members.